0cjs/sedoc/hw/din-connector.md

      brown  3  in    DSR  Data Set Ready; input to DCD on ACIA orange 4  out   TD   Transmit Data
      green  5  in    RD   Receive Data

+For [ADTPro], use a cable with hardware handshaking disabled by tying together DTR and DSR (1 and 3, DIN numbering) on the Apple side, and RTS and CTS (7 and 8) on the PC side.
+Here's the DB-9 pinout, looking into the male connector on the PC and the female connector on the IIc:

+    1 2 3 4 5       PC    Apple IIc        ∪
+     6 7 8 9                          3         1
+                 DCD 1 ←                5     4
+                  RD 2 ←  4 TD             2
+                  TD 3  → 5 RD
+                 DTR 4  →
+                 GND 5    2 GND
+                 DSR 6 ←
+             /-- RTS 7  →
+             \-- CTS 8 ←
+                 RI  9 ←
+                        ← 1 DTR -\
+                        → 3 DSR -/

 #### CMT (Cassette Tape) 8-pin DIN